git-maspaad/coding-assesment/README.md

 # Introduce
 Hi AIA, here is Fadhil.

 I would like to merge branch "development" to the formated above one.
+Currently, it going to be fadhil-20200928.

 Let me start to write some codes actually.